MattMessinger1/hello-world/README.md

 # hello-world

-General repository
-I'm currently an entrepreneur and a data scientist in training.
+I'm currently an entrepreneur leading an edtech firm.
+And I'm a data scientist in training.